Nguyen-HanhNong/Chatroom-Application/README.md

 ## Instructions to compile and run the application
 1. Make sure to have the following installed: [Python](https://www.python.org/downloads/) and [Django](https://www.djangoproject.com/download/)
 2. Next, download the source code or clone the repository.
-3. First, make sure that the database is setup and fresh with the following command: `python manage.py migrate chatroom zero`
+3. First, make sure that the database is set up and fresh with the following command: `python manage.py migrate chatroom zero`
 4. Next, to start the server, make sure you are in the root directory, and then in a terminal, run the following command: `python manage.py runserver`
-5. The server should startup and you can open the website by typing `http://127.0.0.1:8000/` in any modern browser.
+5. The server should start up and you can open the website by typing `http://127.0.0.1:8000/` in any modern browser.

 The following commands will be useful: